Evidence - ICSID Convention Arbitration (2022 Rules)

 Exhibits are documents that the parties rely upon to prove or disprove facts relevant to the dispute.
 Exhibits should be numbered individually and consecutively throughout the proceeding.
 The numbers are typically preceded by the letter "C-" for the claimant's exhibits and "R-" for the respondent's exhibits.

-Arbitrations often include a document production stage, in which both parties can request certain categories of documents from one another (see Document Production).
+Arbitrations often include a document production stage, in which both parties can request certain categories of documents from one another (see Production of Documents).
 In addition, at any stage of the proceeding the Tribunal may call upon a party to produce documents or other evidence it deems necessary (Arbitration Rule 36(3)).

 Legal Authorities are sources of law that the parties rely upon to prove relevant points of law related to the dispute.
 These are also numbered individually and consecutively throughout the proceeding, and the numbers are typically preceded by the letters "CL-" or "CLA-" for the claimant's authorities and "RL-" or "RLA-" for the respondent's authorities.